okihik/texblog/content/about.md

 <!---who am I?-->
 <!---<p style="text-align: center;"> Who am I? </p>-->
 I am a graduate student in Natural Resources and Environmental Studies at University of Northern BC, under the supervision of Dr. Balbinder Deo.
-My research field in this master's degree is an estimation of food loss and waste in a restaurant (case study).
+My research topic in this master's degree is an estimation of food loss and waste in a restaurant (case study).

 Besides, I am also interested in:
 - Consumer Theory in Microeconomics
 - Managerial Economics